animint/animint2/README.md

 ## Problems?

 The `animint2` package is a work in progress.
 If you spot any bugs or unexpected behaviors, please let us know by [reporting it as an issue on GitHub](https://github.com/animint/animint2/issues).
 Thanks!
 Have a great day.

+## Other galleries

+[Vatsal-Rajput](https://github.com/Vatsal-Rajput/Vatsal-Animint-Gallery/tree/gh-pages) created a small gallery with a different index.Rmd file.

+[nhintruong](https://nhintruong.github.io/gallery_repo/) created a gallery with several example adapted from the animation package, like [the wiki page](https://github.com/tdhock/animint/wiki/Ports-of-animation-examples).